lpezet/etl-js/README.md

       source: https://www.nasa.gov/sites/default/files/thumbnails/image/{{ $.step1.commands.orion_pic.result }}
 ```

+This ETL template makes use of tags, which will be explained a little later.
 WARNING: This template will effectively download a JPG file.
 Open it as your own risk.

   Run template: